12 White Sand Beaches on the Greek Islands

 With fine white sand, beautiful scenery, and shallow crystal-clear waters, Balos Beach is the perfect place to relax, unwind, and have fun.
 Found near Chania on the island of Crete, Balos Beach offers travelers Caribbean flair in the Greek islands.
 Apart from the beautiful seawater and soft sand, Balos has an attractive landscape that features the island of Gramvousa, where you can find a medieval castle.

-You can reach Balos Beach by car and boat from Chania, and there are amenities at the beach throughout the year.
-Amenities you’ll often find at the beach include snack bars, toilets, umbrellas, and sun loungers.
+You can reach Balos Beach by car and boat from Chania, and there are nearby amenities throughout the year.
+Amenities you’ll often find include snack bars, toilets, umbrellas, and sun loungers.
 You’ll likely spend your time at Balos floating in the sea, sunbathing, and exploring the surrounding landscape.

 Sarakiniko Beach, Milos